MoronNick/DMF-Field-Day/Lab1/Lab1.md

 ![Client CLI](media/nav_client_cli.png)

-You will be presented with linux CLI in a new tab in your browser.
+You will be presented with Linux terminal in a new tab in your browser.

 From the Client CLI run the following command **ping -c 2 10.0.0.2**

 ![Ping5](media/cli_ping_2.png)

 Navigate to the previously opened  **Wireshark** tab.
-You should see no additional data in that window as we have yet to configure the traffic to be delivered.
+You should see **NO** additional data in that window as we have yet to configure the traffic to be delivered.
 This will be done in the next step.

 ![empty_wireshark](media/empty_wireshark.png)

 # Creating a Policy
 At this point the interfaces have been configured with their proper roles.
-The next step is to configure a rule that will take the d traffic from the SPAN sessions and send it the tools.
+The next step is to configure a rule that will take the traffic from the SPAN sessions and send it on to the tools.
 This is done under **Policies**.

 ## 1st Policy Part1
 As demonstrated in previous steps, the packets are not yet being sent to the tools.
 Lets configure our first policy to send the traffic to Wireshark.

+This policy is going to limit the traffic delivered to only include ICMP traffic between 2 hosts.
+Setting source and/or destination traffic rules can greatly reduce the traffic arriving at your tools and can save resources and scale on those monitoring tools.

+Return to the **DMF Controller**

 1. Click on **Monitoring > Policies**
 2. Click on the **+ Create Policy** button